InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-12-the-false-ego.md

 ---
 title: "The False Ego"
 categories:
+  - Insight Roles
-  - Anonymity
+  - Sleeper Cells
-  - Privacy
+  - Applied Spiritual Technology
-  - Security
+  - Human Programming Technology
 tags:
+  - insight
-  - anonymity
+  - sleeper
-  - privacy
+  - AST
-  - security
+  - HPT
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 As we mentioned in Structuring your Organization, short-lived cells don't need to have any particular ideology.